ruuda/hound/readme.md

 License
 -------
-Hound is licensed under the [GNU General Public License version 3][gplv3] during the initial development phase.
+Hound is licensed under the [Apache 2.0][apache2] license.
+It may be used in free software as well as closed-source applications, both for commercial and non-commercial use under the conditions given in the license.

 [ci-img]:    https://travis-ci.org/ruud-v-a/hound.svg?branch=master
 [ci]:        https://travis-ci.org/ruud-v-a/hound